Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 grocery bill for one person

 Americans typically budget more money for food than any other part of their monthly budget.
-[11] the national Bureau of Labor Statistics estimates that Americans spend over $7,700 a year on groceries and restaurants.
+[11] The National Bureau of Labor Statistics estimates that Americans spend over $7,700 a year on groceries and restaurants.
 [12]

 For an individual, they estimate it costs about $4,425 a year for their normal groceries and eating out.
 However, families can share the costs of food, and a family of four spends on average about $10,995 on food a year.